Chinese airlines offer insanely cheap deals to lure back travelers - KVIA

 Some airlines have been offering wild deals — dubbed “bok choy-price” tickets by local media because they’re as cheap as vegetables — on domestic routes to attract fliers.

-For example, China Southern Airlines’ Xinjiang branch is offering multiple routes at just 10-20% of their original prices.
+For example, China Southern Airlines’ Xinjiang branch is offering multiple routes at just 10% to 20% of their original prices.

 A search on Fliggy, one of the major online travel booking platforms in China, indicates that a ticket from Beijing to Yantai in Shandong province (about 700 kilometers in distance) in June costs only RMB80 ($11) — about 90% off its usual price.